pagkly/Zed/Investopedia3/What Unlevered Free Cash Flow (UFCF) Reveals.md

 ## The Difference Between Levered and Unlevered Free Cash Flow

-The difference between levered and unlevered free cash flow is the inclusion of expenses.
-[Levered cash flow](https://www.investopedia.com/terms/l/levered-free-cash-flow.asp) is the amount of cash a business has after it has met all of its financial obligations, such as interest, loan payments and [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp).
+The difference between levered and unlevered free cash flow is the inclusion of expenses. [[Levered cash flow]](https://www.investopedia.com/terms/l/levered-free-cash-flow.asp) is the amount of cash a business has after it has met all of its financial obligations, such as interest, loan payments and [[operating expenses]](https://www.investopedia.com/terms/o/operating_expense.asp).
 Unlevered free cash flow is the money the business has _before_ paying those financial obligations.
 Financial obligations will be paid from levered free cash flow.

 The difference between the levered and unlevered cash flow is also an important indicator.
 The difference shows how many financial obligations the business has and if the business is overextended or operating with a healthy amount of debt.
 It is possible for a business to have a negative levered cash flow if its expenses are more than what the company earned.
 This is not an ideal situation, but as long as it's a temporary issue, investors should not be too rattled.